ernestofreyreg/poormansflux/README.md

 ### Poor Man's Flux

-Poor Man's Flux, a really simple React/functional based flux alternative
+Poor Man's Flux, a really simple React/functional based flux alternative.
+[Read more](http://codexsw.logdown.com/posts/300663-on-poor-mans-flux)

 The real power of Flux comes from mantaining the unidirectional flow of data from Dispatcher to Actions to Stores to Components.